lbadillo/demogl/README.md

 the steps to follow are.
 1. Import the collection into you r workspace in postman.
-2. Ones you have imported the collection, you will see a nee collection called DemoTest.
+2. Ones you have imported the collection, you will see a new collection called DemoTest.
 3. Execute the request called signup, to create the user.
 4. Once executed, take the token field from the request response and save it.
-5. Execute the request called login, update the value of the authorization header with the token that I saved from the previous step.
+5. To execute the request called login, update the value of the authorization header with the token that you saved from the previous step.